Note: Until this profile is updated our most comprehensive coverage of this problem will be this interview.

 We think this problem is pressing because it is a focus area of The Open Philanthropy Project.
 Read their report on the treatment of animals in factory farms and animal product alternatives.

 We interviewed their Program Officer for farm animal welfare at length.
 That interview covers everything below and a lot more about how to end factory farming rapidly.
+We also spoke with the founders of Animal Equality about their interventions.

 Why is it pressing?